yccheok/jstock/README.txt

 2. [2722273] Feature added.
 Read/ Write on Excel/ CSV File Format.

+3. [2725384] Remember The Width of Table Column.
+Contributed by gransi.

-3. [2687975] Bug fixed.
+4. [2687975] Bug fixed.
 Wrong Information Displayed For Korea Market.

-4. [2767249] Bug fixed.
+5. [2767249] Bug fixed.
 Current price Is 0 when there is no transaction on that day.

+6. [2737316] Bug fixed.
+NPE in ArithmeticOperator.division.
+Contributed by wolfc.

 ==============
 version 1.0.4a